 Our bodies are an essential part of that trinity: body, mind and spirit.
+So "May the hands which have taken holy things be refreshed with the fullness of your life."

 Boost for Rural Excellence

 The Diocese is to receive a £1.27M, 41⁄2 year, grant from the Church of England to help it be a beacon for rural ministry.